-- pool.size The size limit for the connection pool. - pool.open_and_available How many connections have been established but are sitting available for use in the connection pool. - pool.in_use How many connections have been established and are currently checked out and being used. - pool.overflow How many connections beyond the pool size are currently being used.
-See sqlalchemy. pool.QueuePool for more information.
+- runtime.pool.open_and_available How many connections have been established but are sitting available for use in the connection pool. - runtime.pool.in_use How many connections have been established and are currently checked out and being used. - runtime.pool.overflow How many connections beyond the pool size are currently being used.
+See sqlalchemy.pool.QueuePool for more information.